parth-v/face-detection/README.md

   1. Clone this repo
   2. Run npm install
   3. Run npm start
-  4. You must add your own Clarifai API key in the src/App.js file to connect to Clarifai.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).